Are you up for the challenge?

 ZBrush: Digital Sculpting

-In addition to your immersions, all students are enrolled in five fundamental art and design courses: Drawing: Form & Space; Life Study; 2D: Color and Digital Processes; 3D: Form & Structure; and 4D: Art in Motion.
+In addition to your immersions, all students are enrolled in five fundamental art and design courses: Drawing: Form & Space; Figure Drawing; 2D: Color and Digital Processes; 3D: Form & Structure; and 4D: Art in Motion.

 Wherever your PreCollege experience leads you, you’ll have Ringling College faculty and student teaching assistants offering valuable guidance every step of the way.
 Through critiques with faculty, guest artists, teaching assistants and peers, you’ll learn how to analyze and discuss your work and the work of others in a supportive setting.
 Focused dialogue and evaluations will help you to assess the strengths and weaknesses in your artistic practice.
 And those discoveries will bring you to the next challenge—applying what you learn to what you do.